manasa-bhagwat/aws-handbook/docs/handbook/iam/core-concepts.md

 ---
-title: IAM Handbook
+title: Core Concepts
-parent: Handbooks
+parent: IAM
 nav_order: 1
 ---

-# AWS Identity and Access Management (IAM) — Handbook
+# AWS Identity and Access Management (IAM) — Core Concepts
 ---

-# Core Concepts

 ### Overview
 AWS Identity and Access Management(IAM) is the authentication and authorization system for AWS.